1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••index

 Touring Virtuoso

-At Weimar, Liszt created a new genre, the symphonic poem, a one-movement programmatic work for orchestra.
-He was also a music scholar, publishing articles on Hungarian folk music and composers such as Chopin and Berlioz.
+At Weimar, Liszt pioneered the symphonic poem, a one-movement programmatic work for orchestra.
+He also engaged in music scholarship, researching Roma and Hungarian folk music, and publishing articles on folk music and contemporary composers such as Chopin and Berlioz.
+Eventually, he incorporated elements of Roma and Hungarian folk music into his compositions, bringing to audiences a cross-cultural fusion of Gypsy and Germanic music cultures in this Hungarian Rhapsodies and other works.

 Liszt had a generous heart, promoting and financing promising composers such as Berlioz and Wagner.
 He gave free piano lessons to hundreds of gifted students.
 Some of the best pianist-composers of the next generation studied with Liszt, including Isaac Albeniz and Hans von Bülow.